-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler wall mounted within the hall cupboard which vents by way of a flue to the side wall of the property.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-There were smoke alarms and a burglar alarm present within the property.
-These were not tested.
-Any additional limits to inspection Not all aspects of the chimney stacks, flashings and roof covering could be seen from ground floor level and as such, we cannot fully comment upon their condition.
-Only a very limited head and shoulders inspection of the roof void area was possible due to this not being fully floored, the presence of insulation over floor joists and the amount of stored goods found within.
-As such, we cannot fully comment upon the condition of the roof void area.
+Due the attic accommodation we could not fully inspect the roof timbers and fully comment upon their condition.
+Aspects of the eaves was restricted due to this area not being fully floored and the presence of insulation.
+Due to decorative finishes found over some surfaces of the property we could not inspect areas of flooring and cannot fully comment upon their condition.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-Due to the decorative finishes found over the surfaces of the property, we could not inspect the areas below and cannot fully comment upon their condition.